THIS POST WAS UPDATED ON 20.03.2021

 Then nothing again for hours and hours.

-Have they turned off their phone?
+Have they turned off their mobile phone?
 Probably not.

-Have they put it into their pocket or handbag?
+Have they put their mobile phone into their pocket or handbag?
 Probably not.

 Or is it that they have simply decided that your message is not worth replying to?
 Probably.